HerbertV/RAW-as3-hv-components/README.md

 #RAW as3.hv.components.*

 -----------------------------------

-*RAW version of swc component classes for  Actionscript 3*
+*RAW version of SWC component classes for  Actionscript 3*

 So they can easily be included as submodules into other repos.
 RAW means with out examples and docs.